 - Set a timeline to reach those goals.

 - When an employee reaches their goal, provide them with feedback and tips on improvement.

 - Analyze the performances of all employees and modify/set future goals accordingly.

 Furthermore, you should always request your employees to voice their opinions, feedback, and ideas on the , its processes, and the general work environment.

 12. Develop a Centralized Corporate Culture

-Your employees and their actions are direct indicators of what your company stands for and how it works.
+Your employees and their actions are direct indicators of what your stands for and how it works.

 For uniformity, keep the following points in mind when developing a corporate culture:

 - Whatever type of culture you opt for, you should always make sure that everyone follows it the same.